 Many PAs want to continue their education but are not ready to commit to a doctoral program.
 Others have completed the DMSc but want to dig deeper into a particular subject matter.
 The Lynchburg DMSc program offers eight certificates for continuing education, described below.
 Each certificate program consists of three doctoral-level courses.
+Each of the three courses consists of three credit hours.
+Tuition: $697 per credit hour for the current academic year (subject to change).

 Earn up to 30 AAPA Category 1 CME credits in each certificate!
 By completing coursework and post-activity evaluations for certificate courses, students can earn both their certificate and significant continuing education.*